heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 There are two ways to handle variable length data:

-- Use a delimiter
+1. Use a delimiter.
-- Use a fixed length
+2. Use a fixed length.

 If the data has a delimiter, you can use a buffered reader to read the data until the delimiter is found.